the-turing-way/the-turing-way/book/website/reproducible-research/code-documentation/code-documentation-code.md

 It is a good practice to document the source code of software regardless of how time consuming it may be.
 The goal of code documentation is to provide context and explanations for the source code.
-So that others can understand why a piece of sofware exists, how it was built and how to use it or re-use it.
+This way others can understand why a piece of software exists, how it was built and how to use it or re-use it.

 ## Extended Software Documentation

-Documenting software may require to prepare extensive descriptions of the key aspects of software, such as explanations about how to start using the software, or examples of how to use the sofware for particular tasks.
+Documenting software may require you to prepare extensive descriptions of the key aspects of software, such as explanations about how to start using the software, or examples of how to use the software for particular tasks.
 What to document will be different for each software, and how to document it will be different for each audience.
 Below, there is guidance on how writing extended software documentation can be approached.

 ### Divio Documentation System
-When extended documentation is necessary, common questions are: What to document? and How to organize documentation concisely?
+When extended documentation is necessary, common questions are: What to document? and How to organise documentation concisely?
-To answer such questions, David Laing, proposed a [documentation system](https://docs.divio.com/documentation-system/) to organize software documentaton.
+To answer such questions, David Laing, proposed a [documentation system](https://docs.divio.com/documentation-system/) to organise software documentation.
 The system distinguish between four types of documentation: tutorial, how-to guides, explanatios and reference guides.

-* **Tutorials** aim to teach others how to use the software by descrbing things step by step.
+* **Tutorials** aim to teach others how to use the software by describing things step by step.
-For example, how to navigate the graphical interface of software X.
+For example, how to navigate the graphical interface of software $X$.
 * **How-to guides** describe the specific steps required to solve particular problems with the software in question.
 For example, how to find research dataset $A$ in the data archive $B$, using software $X$.
 * **Explanations** aim to create understading by providing context to relevant topics for the software.